reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-05-v2.md

     ![](media/9lab26.png)

-1. Type the value in the search rext box and select it from the drop down.
+1. Type **eventType** search rext box and select it from the drop down.

     ![](media/9lab27.png)